The Arroyo Venado Loop to Gregorio Marufo’s Vega and Beyond, the Final Frontier

 Cables still running in from Mexico

-On top looking back towards the mine, a huge counterweight box fill with rocks to the back right.
+On top looking back towards the mine, a huge counterweight box filled with rocks to the back right.

 The trail leaves east towards the head of the canyon that runs down towards RGV, one last look back towards the Terminal and Ernst Basin